 Management of APAL is overseen by the APAL Board of Directors.
-The APAL Board currently comprises six Directors representing each Australian apple-growing state (VIC, SA, WA, QLD, TAS and NSW), a Director for pears, and an independent Chair.
-The APAL Board is governed by the APAL Constitution.
+The APAL Board comprises six Directors representing each of Australian apple-growing states (Vic, SA, WA, Qld, Tas and NSW), plus a Director for pears, and an independent Chair.

-Chris has a growing background, starting his career with the Fairless Group of Companies where he was Managing Director and oversaw operations of five orchard properties, six cold storage and logistics facilities as well as transport facilities.
-Chris has previously been the President of the Shepparton Fruit Growers Association and the Apple & Pear Growers Association of Australia.
-Chris also has worked closely with the supermarkets and has good knowledge about the whole supply chain.
+Chris is a well-known member of the apple and pear industry, commencing his career with the Fairless Group of Companies where he was Managing Director and oversaw operations of orchards, cold storage, logistics and transport in both Victoria and Tasmania.
+Present responsibilities include advisory and Executive and Non-Executive Board positions including membership of Australian Institute Company Directors, previous roles include President of the Shepparton Fruit Growers Association and the Apple & Pear Growers Association of Australia.

 Giuseppe ‘Joe’ Ceravolo

 South Australia Director

 Mr. Ceravolo is an apple grower from South Australia and has been a Director since 2015.